 Add the garlic and diced tomatoes and continue to cook until tomatoes are soft and most of their liquid has evaporated.

-Add the tomato paste, green pepper, sliced onions, and oregano, and continue to cook for 1-2 minutes more.
+Add the tomato paste, green pepper, sliced onions, and oregano, and continue to cook for 1 to 2 minutes more.

-Add the browned beef back to the skillet along with the beef bouillon and 1-2 cups of water, or enough to just cover the beef (or use beef stock instead of bouillon and water).
-Reduce heat to low, cover, and simmer beef for 1-2 hours, or until beef is tender enough to be shredded with a fork.
+Add the browned beef back to the skillet along with the beef bouillon and 1 to 2 cups of water, or enough to just cover the beef (or use beef stock instead of bouillon and water).
+Reduce heat to low, cover, and simmer beef for 1 to 2 hours, or until beef is tender enough to be shredded with a fork.